ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 In HPKE JWE Integrated Encryption:

 - The protected header MUST contain an "alg" that starts with "HPKE".
-- The protected header MUST contain an "enc" and it MUST be set to the value "dir".
-It updates Section 4.1.2 of {{RFC7516}} to clarify that in case where HPKE JWE Integrated Encryption is used, setting "enc" set to "dir" is appropriate, as both the derivation of the CEK and the encryption of the plaintext are fully handled within the HPKE encryption.
+- The protected header MUST contain an "enc" and it MUST be set to the value "intg".
+It updates Section 4.1.2 of {{RFC7516}} to clarify that in case where HPKE JWE Integrated Encryption is used, setting "enc" set to "intg" is appropriate, as both the derivation of the CEK and the encryption of the plaintext are fully handled within the HPKE encryption.
 - The protected header parameters "psk_id" and "auth_kid" MAY be present.
-- The protected header parameters "ek" MUST NOT be present.
+- The protected header parameter "ek" MUST NOT be present.
 - The "encrypted_key" MUST be the base64url encoded encapsulated key as defined in Section 5.1.1 of {{RFC9180}}.
 - The "iv", "tag" and "aad" members MUST NOT be present.
 - The "ciphertext" MUST be the base64url encoded ciphertext as defined in Section 5.2 of {{RFC9180}}.
 - The HPKE Setup info parameter MAY be used, and its values are not constrained by this specification.
-By default, it is empty unless apu or apv are present, in which case it will carry the JOSE context-specific data as defined in Section 4.6.2 of {{RFC7518}}.
+By default, it is empty unless apu or apv are present, in which case it will carry the JOSE context-specific data as defined in Section 4.6.2 of {{RFC7518}}, i.e., the concatenation of AlgorithmID, PartyUInfo, PartyVInfo, SuppPubInfo, and SuppPrivInfo.
+It does not include Z or keydatalen.

 ## Compact Example